jogi-k/Teensy-RGB-LED/README.md

 ### Solution for Windows

 when plugging in the Teensy for the first time, you should see something similar to this in your windows:
 (Sorry, currently only have a german Windows-Installation available)
 ![First Installation](images/Installed_Teensy.png)

 In case you missed that you have to ask your Device-Manager in the System-Settings:
 ![Device Manager](images/System_Device-Manager_Com-Ports.png)

 Try out if that works in the CMD-Shell (ALT-F2 cmd):
 ![Try out in CMD-Shell](images/Test-in-CMD-Shell.png)

 If that works: Use the examples in the examples-folder, adapt them to your needs and place a link to the appropriate Batch-File to your desktop.

 ### Solution for Linux

 after plugging in you teensy call ____dmesg____ and you should see something like this:
 ![dmesg after plug](images/linux_dmesg.png)

-Now you echo the wanted color to the repsective device , e.g. ____echo b > /dev/ttyACM0____
+Now you echo the wanted color to the repsective device,
+e.g. ____echo b > /dev/ttyACM0____
 and put this into a shell-script.